zcash/pasta/README.md

 ambiguity about which result is "first".
 For exploratory searches it is faster not to use `--sequential`.)

-**The cycle we call Tweedledum/Tweedledee has changed from the initial draft of the paper.**
+**The cycle we call Tweedledum/Tweedledee has changed from the initial (September 2019) draft of the paper.**

 Prerequisites: